-Infectious diseases pose a severe health threat for all nations especially developing countries with undernourished populations.
-In recent years, chronic diseases such as AIDS and tuberculosis have reached epidemic proportions with emerging diseases such as bird flu or swine flu posing an impending global threat.
+Infectious diseases pose a severe health threat for all nations, especially in economically challenged countries.
+Emerging infectious diseases such as the current COVID-19 pandemic, and the earlier bird flu or swine flu are posing an impending global threat.